Math

 Resolvent formulation

-In order to avoid having to determine the complete spectrum, we write the Green's function directly in operator form, where we have to introduce a convergence ensuring factor (broadening) and taking care of causality
+In order to avoid having to determine the complete spectrum, we write the Green's function directly in operator form, introducing a convergence ensuring factor (broadening) and taking care of causality

 The broadening is formally necessary to ensure the convergence of the Fourier integral.
-In practice it corresponds to the unknown or neglected noise, being intrinsic or the resolution limitation of the spectrometer.
+In practice, it corresponds to the unknown or neglected noise, whether intrinsic or due to the resolution limitations of the spectrometer.

 Energy rediscretization

 One problem that arises in the resolvent formulation is that the NMR peaks are usually very sharp.
 Discretizing the frequency axis with a very fine grid is computationally ineffective.
-We therefore perform several rounds of computing the spectral function.
+Therefore, we perform several rounds of computing the spectral function.
 We start with a linear grid in frequency space and a rather large artificial broadening .
-We then iteratively rediscretize the frequency space in equal weight partitions of the total spectral function while reducing in each step until we reach the desired broadening.
-To this end we obtain a non-linear adaptive grid with accumulation points at the spectral function peaks.
+Then we iteratively rediscretize the frequency space in equal weight partitions of the total spectral function while reducing in each step until we reach the desired broadening.
+In this way, we obtain a non-linear adaptive grid with accumulation points at the spectral function peaks.